-- Invest in a good vacuum sealer.
+- Invest in a good vacuum sealer (paid link).
 This is critical.
 Don’t put leftovers in a Ziplock bag.
 They will get freezer burn easily.
 If you take a few minutes to seal them up, they will literally last years and stay fresh if vacuumed sealed.
 I’ve gone through quite a few in my life.
-You don’t need a fancy one – in fact I prefer my Anova
+You don’t need a fancy one – in fact I prefer my Anova (paid link)

 - Invest in a big freezer and keep it organized.

 - Have a variety of fresh vegetables, lettuce, and spring mix available in the refrigerator.